shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Blockchain-Based-Skill-Verification-System.md

 ## Install and setup required dependencies

-Install the required node modules and setup the truffle project in the decentrskill directory.
+Install the required node modules and setup the truffle project in the Decentraskill directory.

 ```text
 npm install -g truffle